Updated: May 26, 2021

 used in polite expressions as a request to excuse or regard indulgently one's foibles, ignorance, or impoliteness.

-I’m OK with the last definition but man oh man has it been quite hard/tough/a big struggle to do the first two definitions.
+I’m OK with the last definition, but man, oh man, has it been quite challenging to do the first two definitions.

 Can you relate?